Styling and the Color System

 To ensure consistent design and easy customization across themes and third-party sections, Bagisto Visual promotes a shared, semantic color system.

-theme and is strongly recommended for all themes and section packages.
+This system is implemented in the default visual-debut theme and is strongly recommended for all themes and section packages.

 Inspired by the DaisyUI color system, this approach uses role-based tokens to ensure legibility, adaptability, and design consistency.